-- 4 February, 1842 – The following week, Ebenezer is allowed to name his price for the whole establishment, to which he affixes the hefty sum of $6,600.
-He notes in his ledger that a portion was credited to him for the building of the temple in the book of the law of the Lord and various other credits, so he doesn’t actually receive full payment.
-Unable to locate any place to move his family on short notice, his requests for a little time is rewarded with a threat to vacate that very night, or be evicted into the dead of winter.
+- 4 February 1842 – The following week, Ebenezer is allowed to name his price for the whole establishment, to which he affixes the hefty sum of $6,600.
+He notes in his ledger that a portion was credited to him for the building of the temple in the book of the Law of the Lord and various other credits, so he doesn’t actually receive full payment.
+Unable to locate any place to move his family on short notice, his requests for a little time is rewarded with a threat to vacate that very night or be evicted into the dead of winter.
 A benefactor next door allows him to move in temporarily.

 - That night, Apostle Willard Richards moves into the living quarters with Marinda Hyde.
 Willard Richards is said to have boarded up the windows and stepped outside and shot off his revolvers in celebration of his new circumstance.
-Richards’ wife and family were living in Massachusetts at the time.
+Richards’s wife and family were living in Massachusetts at the time.

-- April 9, 1842 – During the funeral of Ephraim Marks, Marinda engages teenage Nancy Rigdon on Joseph’s behalf, informing her that he desires to talk with her in private.
+- April 9, 1842 – During the funeral of Ephraim Marks, Marinda engages teenage Nancy Rigdon on Smith’s behalf, informing her that he desires to talk with her in private.
 During the arranged encounter, Smith unsuccessfully propositions Nancy to become his plural wife.

 - Sunstone: I Could Love Them All, Devery S. Anderson